-The Global Youth Summit extends invitations to the Summit select students based on information we receive through national surveys and standardized tests.
+The Global Youth Summit extends invitations to the Summit to select students based on information we receive through national surveys and standardized tests.
 In addition, we accept nominations from educators and Global Youth Summit alumni.
 Those who are invited to apply will receive an email with application instructions shortly after receiving the invitation.
 Please email us if you were invited but did not receive the application information.

 Admissions is handled on a rolling basis.
 You can expect a decision within 5-10 business days of submitting your completed application.
 All admissions decisions will be made by April 15, 2018.

-The Global Youth Summit extends invitations to the Summit select students based on information we receive through national surveys and standardized tests.
+The Global Youth Summit extends invitations to the Summit to select students based on information we receive through national surveys and standardized tests.
 In addition, we accept nominations from educators and Global Youth Summit alumni.
 Students who are interested in applying and did not receive an invitation, may ask a teacher or school counselor to nominate them.
 To find out more about the nomination process visit the nominations section of the website.

 Tuition to the Global Youth Summit on the Future of Medicine is $2,980 and includes the following: